AWS Snowball vs. Snowcone: Use Cases & an Alternative

 • Easy to manage and automate: You can set up, monitor, and troubleshoot all data ingest, transfer, sync, and replication tasks from a Central Management Console, making Resilio a “set-it-and-forget-it” solution from a management perspective.

-• Reliable: Resilio Connect doesn’t have a SPOF and can fully utilize any network including VSAT, broadband, Wi-Fi, cell, and more.
+• Reliable: Resilio Platform doesn’t have a SPOF and can fully utilize any network including VSAT, broadband, Wi-Fi, cell, and more.
 This is due to its unique P2P architecture and proprietary WAN optimization technology.

 • Efficient: Our solution only transfers or syncs the changed parts of your files, so you don’t incur extra charges due to unnecessary data movements.

 Resilio’s reliable remote ingest solution is used by companies in industries like logistics, energy, commercial life sciences, construction, gaming, maritime transport, media, and more.
-Customers like CalFire, West Valley Construction, Radio Mobile, Global Ore Discovery, CN, Exxon, and many others use Resilio Connect at the extreme edge.
+Customers like CalFire, West Valley Construction, Radio Mobile, Global Ore Discovery, CN, Exxon, and many others use Resilio Platform at the extreme edge.

 Other customer examples include: